2020 Event Listings | Event Coverage

 VW Festival at Harewood House

-Story and photography by Alex
+photography by Alex

 The event was held at Harewood House, Leeds, England.
 Built in 1759, by the late Lord Harewood, Harewood House, home to the Queen's cousin, the Earl of Harewood, provides a wonderful day out for all the family and an excellent location for the event.
 The House, with its outstanding art collections, splendid State Rooms and fascinating 'Below Stairs' exhibition, is set in spectacular grounds, which include formal gardens and gentle woodland walks.
 A visit to Harewood offers the opportunity to marvel at the collections in the House, explore the Gardens and Bird Garden, take a boat trip across the lake, while youngsters can enjoy the challenge and excitement of the Adventure Playground!
 With an extensive program of events and exhibitions, Harewood offers something for all.